diseraluca/diseraluca.github.io/_posts/2019-03-21-wetting-feet-with-python-c-api.md

 ~~~

 For array_new I've not used them as it was a little difficult working with a variable number of argument.
-For format string parser we should've had to build the string dinamycally as an error is returned if the args tuple length does not match the format we are giving or the input is not exausted.
+For format string parser we should've had to build the string dynamically as an error is returned if the args tuple length does not match the format we are giving or the input is not exhausted.

 We can't use PyArg_UnpackTuple with a min of 2 and a max of 2 as it returns an error when the size of the tuple is smaller than the min or bigger than the max.
-We could do something like using a max that is the theoritical limit that an array can hold based on the size of a PyObject*, but we would need to provide as many PyObject* to store the arguments as there are arguments in the tuple, which isn't particularly feasible since we don't even know how many there are yet.
+We could do something like using a max that is the theoretical limit that an array can hold based on the size of a PyObject*, but we would need to provide as many PyObject* to store the arguments as there are arguments in the tuple, which isn't particularly feasible since we don't even know how many there are yet.

 If we really wanted to use them we could probably do something like [slicing the tuple](https://docs.python.org/3/c-api/tuple.html#c.PyTuple_GetSlice) but we would have to deal with a new reference.
 Furthermore, I think doing this by hand is clearer.

 In the end, while those helper functions are really really handy ( and they provide some form of error checking that we may otherwise do by hand ), args and kwds are still PyObjects that we can handle manually.

-While [PyTuple_GET_ITEM](https://github.com/python/cpython/blob/3191391515824fa7f3c573d807f1034c6a28fab3/Include/cpython/tupleobject.h#L27:9) returns a borrowed reference, and we don't have to manage it, we should probably expand the function to increase the borrowed refernces and decrease them again before exiting.
+While [PyTuple_GET_ITEM](https://github.com/python/cpython/blob/3191391515824fa7f3c573d807f1034c6a28fab3/Include/cpython/tupleobject.h#L27:9) returns a borrowed reference, and we don't have to manage it, we should probably expand the function to increase the borrowed references and decrease them again before exiting.

 [PyErr_Occurred](https://github.com/python/cpython/blob/e42b705188271da108de42b55d9344642170aa2b/Python/errors.c#L175) checks if an exception is currently set.
 We are using it to check if anything happened in [PyLong_AsSsize_t](https://github.com/python/cpython/blob/364f0b0f19cc3f0d5e63f571ec9163cf41c62958/Objects/longobject.c#L683).
 Beware that the PyTuple_GET_ITEM macro does no error or range checking contrary to its sister function [PyTuple_GetItem](https://github.com/python/cpython/blob/234531b4462b20d668762bd78406fd2ebab129c9/Objects/tupleobject.c#L150).